Child Law (Senior Status)

 Module description

-Child Law is a dynamic subject that directly or indirectly impacts on all our lives: everyone was once a child.
-On this module we ask three key questions 'what is a child and how does law portray childhood?', ‘what is the difference between children’s rights and human rights?’ and ‘what are the meanings and limits of parental rights?'
+Child law is a dynamic subject that directly or indirectly impacts on all our lives: everyone was once a child.
+In this module we ask three key questions:

 In answering these questions we will look at controversial debates about shifting definitions of parenthood/parental responsibility, contact disputes and the father’s rights movement, surrogacy and assisted reproduction, adoption, child abuse scandals and in each case take a historical perspective.